 - What did I learn?
 We only learn from asking good questions and then listening.

-- What can I now do extra that goes above and beyond what the individual could possibly expect?
+- What can I now do extra that goes above and beyond what the individual could expect?
 Here is where you really have the opportunity to set yourself apart.

 “At the end of each day, you should play back the tapes of your performance.
 The results should either applaud you or prod you!”